Rohitsony7/Web-layout-in-flex/README.md

 ## Features

-✨ Responsive layout using flexbox
+✨ Responsive layout using flexbox.
-✨ Toggleable sidebar using a button
+✨ Toggleable sidebar using a button.
-✨ Header and footer sections
+✨ Header and footer sections.
-✨ Main content area with remaining space
+✨ Main content area with remaining space.
-✨ Sidebar and right sidebar sections
+✨ Sidebar and right sidebar sections.

 ## Usage